flatsurf/sage-flatsurf/doc/examples/graphics_configuration.md

 s = platonic_dodecahedron()[1]
 ```

-The default way plotting looks:
+The default plot of this surface:

 ```{code-cell} ipython3
 s.plot()